Michael Morse: Washington Nationals (2009–2012)

-The chorus of Morse's at-bat song -- Take On Me by A-ha—notably became a favorite for Nationals fans to sing along to.
-So much so that it was played after the Take Me Out to the Ballgame during the seventh-inning stretch for the first half of 2013, even though Morse was no longer on the team.
+The chorus of Morse's at-bat song -- “Take On Me” by A-ha—notably became a favorite for Nationals fans to sing along to, so much so that it was played after “Take Me Out to the Ballgame” during the seventh-inning stretch for the first half of 2013, even though Morse was no longer on the team.
 Morse would continue to use this song when playing for subsequent teams.
 The song has been played during the seventh-inning stretch on several occasions when Morse returned to Nationals Park as either a visiting player or special guest (including when Morse threw out the first pitch and was guest of honor at Game 5 of the 2017 NLDS versus the Chicago Cubs).

-Second stint with the Mariners
+Second stint with Seattle Mariners (2013)

-The Washington Nationals traded Morse to the Seattle Mariners on January 16, 2013, in a three team deal sending catcher John Jaso from Seattle to the Oakland Athletics and minor-league pitchers A. J. Cole, Blake Treinen and a player to be named later (Ian Krol) from Oakland to Washington.
+The Nationals traded Morse to the Seattle Mariners on January 16, 2013, in a three team deal sending catcher John Jaso from Seattle to the Oakland Athletics and minor-league pitchers A. J. Cole, Blake Treinen and a player to be named later (Ian Krol) from Oakland to Washington.
 Morse was the Opening Day left fielder, but ended up getting most of the starts in right field until the end of May.
 Morse hit eight home runs in spring training and four home runs in the first four games of the season.
-Also, in the first thirty games, Morse hit nine home runs.
-He was the first Mariner to do that since Mike Cameron in 2002.
+Also, in the first thirty games, Morse hit nine home runs, the first Mariner to do that since Mike Cameron in 2002.

 On May 28, Morse was starting in right field against the Padres, but left after four innings, tweaking his right quad while trying to score from first on a double.
 After the injury, which caused him to miss eight games, he appeared more at designated hitter and first base while trying to limit his running.
 On June 22, Morse was placed on the disabled list with the injury, after he felt pain while pinch-hitting against the Angels two days prior.
 On July 29, Morse was activated off the disabled list, and he started in right field the next day.
 He was used mostly at right field until his trade.
 In 76 games with the Mariners, Morse hit .226/.283/.410 with 13 HR and 27 RBI.

-Baltimore Orioles
+Baltimore Orioles (2013)

-On August 30, 2013, the Mariners traded Morse to the Baltimore Orioles for Xavier Avery.
+On August 30, 2013, the Mariners traded Morse to the Baltimore Orioles in exchange for Xavier Avery.
 During his debut on September 1, against the Yankees, he went 2-for-4 with two singles, a run scored, and a strikeout.
 With Baltimore, he was used in either left or right field against left-handed starters.
 In 12 games with Baltimore, he batted .103 (3-for-29).

 On October 16, Morse underwent arthroscopic surgery on his left wrist, and was expected to be back for spring training.